Srimad Bhagavatam 3.21.32: Unveiling Divine Expansions and the Unity of Dharmic Paths

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How does the post describe the difference between svāṁśa-kalā and vibhinnāṁśa?
+What is the difference between svāṁśa-kalā and vibhinnāṁśa?

-How can understanding these distinctions affect devotional life?
+How does this teaching affect devotional life?